- Faculty & Staff

-The 2016-17 College of Liberal Arts & Sciences Brown Bag Lecture Series will focus on Detours on the Information Highway.
+The 2017-18 College of Liberal Arts & Sciences Brown Bag Lecture Series will focus on the theme of Transformations.
 The series offers monthly, informal talks by Fredonia faculty members and guest speakers.
 A brief discussion and refreshments follow each 20-minute presentation.

 This year's series is directed by Jack Croxton, Psychology; Mike Dunham, Physics; Scott Medler, Biology; Roslin Smith, Communication and Ivani Vassoler-Froelich, Politics and International Affairs.

 The series gratefully acknowledges the support of the Dean of the College of Liberal Arts and Sciences, Dr. Joseph A Karafa, and FSA funding for our refreshments.

 We also thank the Carnahan-Jackson Humanities Fund for additional financial support.

 Wherever your interests may lie, there's a Brown Bag for YOU.